polletfa/WebApp-Simple-Framework/README.md

 You can then use the following commands during development:
 - npm run build: Build the application.
 - npm run deploy: Build and deploy the application into the _dist directory.
-- npm run deploy-dirty: Build and deploy without cleaning first (faster than deploy)
+- npm run deploy-dirty: Build and deploy without cleaning first (faster than deploy).
-- npm run start: Start the deployed application
+- npm run start: Start the deployed application.
+- npm run clean: Remove generated files.
+- npm run dist-clean: Remove generated files and Node modules.

 ### Deploy